JuanFranciscoGrillo/Module_06-Server-Side-APis/README.md

 2. Project Description:

-The Weather Dashboard is a web application that allows users to view the weather outlook for multiple cities.
-By retrieving weather data from the OpenWeatherMap API, the dashboard provides current and future weather conditions for searched cities.
-This enables users to plan their trips accordingly based on the weather information provided.
+This is a weather dashboard web application that allows users to search for the current weather and a 5-day forecast for a specific city.

 3. Table of Contents: